-There are few great sorrows in life, and one of them is to find that one is suddenly unable to get work because of a disability or an illness.
-A stable income has become less of a possibility.
-While social security disability options exist to fund benefits for the disabled, the application process can be long and complex, and the eligibility requirements stringent.
-For some of these people, being denied their social security disability insurance (SSDI) adds insult to injury and could be as heartbreaking as having acknowledged the first time that there was very little they can do than live with their condition.
+There are a few great sorrows in life and one is to become suddenly or gradually unable to work because of a disability or illness.
+A stable income can become less of a possibility.
+While Social Security disability benefits exist, the application process can be long and complex, and the eligibility requirements stringent.
+For some people, being denied Social Security Disability Insurance (SSDI) just adds insult to injury and is as heartbreaking as learning that there is little they can do to change their condition.

-Research writer Maryam Louise, wrote of her experience on Yahoo! about being denied her disability benefits for the second time.
-The lack of financial support from the SS social programs eventually led to suffer virtual homelessness, vision problems, and cancellation of accounts that were supposed to serve as her social net when the time came she needed those benefits.
+Research writer Maryam Louise wrote on Yahoo! about being denied disability benefits for the second time.
+The lack of financial support from the Social Security Administration (SSA) programs eventually led to virtual homelessness, vision problems, and cancellation of accounts that were supposed to serve as a social net.

 “Although I had 18 months of savings in my bank when I became disabled, I went through it all in less than three years.
 At that point, I applied for Unemployment Insurance.
 This check brought in a small amount of money until I had a migraine related seizure at the Unemployment Office.
 After that, the Unemployment Office said I was required to have a letter from a doctor that showed I was not disabled.

 Naturally, my doctors were not able to show that I was abled and my unemployment benefits were prematurely terminated.
 In other words, I was too disabled to get unemployment, but I was denied any disability financial assistance.”